noahehall/theBookOfNoah/0current/aws/exams/services/analytics/kinesis.md

     - failing messages block the shard until success/expires
     - write custom consumers with multiple targets
     - you set the number of shards
+- on failure destination vs dead letter queue
+  - OFD:
+    - provide additional data than just the event object
+    - change/modify the on failure behavior
+  - DLQ:
+    - can only send the event object
+    - is part of a functions version configuration; you need to update the function to change the behavior

 ### anti patterns